Nursing

 What can I do while at university?

-In addition to your formal placements on your course, maximise opportunities to gain and develop your experience, which can provide a great addition to your CV and unique opportunities to sell yourself at interview.
-Find out more about gaining additional experience on our work experience pages
+Maximise opportunities to gain and develop your experience to provide a great addition to your CV and unique opportunities to sell yourself at interview.
+Find out more about gaining additional experience on our work experience pages.

 Make the most of your placement opportunities

 Ensure you maximise all the support and help available to get the most out of your placements.
-So many student nurses reflect that their practice placements informed some of their most important future career decisions.
-For example, a student who said when they started their degree they were keen to pursue a role working in an emergency department.
-However, after reflecting on their volunteering experience in a women’s centre and some of their additional placement experiences which included A+E, they rethought their plans and went onto apply for nursing roles that focused on the healthcare of vulnerable women.
+Many student nurses reflect that their practice placements informed some of their most important future career decisions.

 Consider applying for University of Nottingham Dean’s Academic Health Sciences Internship

-This is a paid ‘sandwich year’ usually between the second and third year of the undergraduate course (or first and second year for graduate courses) with applications around April/May.
+This is a paid ‘sandwich year’ that takes place usually between the second and third year of the undergraduate course with applications opening around April to May.

 Nurses, physiotherapists, midwives and sports rehabilitation students are invited to step off the course to spend 12 months as a paid university staff member to work on all sorts of exciting opportunities to develop their experience, employability and future career ideas.